HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_110/ilo6_hpe_resourcedefns110.md

 ### Actions

 **HpeRemoteSupport.RegisterDeviceToRemoteSupport**
 Member of [HpeRemoteSupport.v2\_6\_0.HpeRemoteSupport](#hperemotesupport)

 **Parameters:**

+**WebProxyUrl (string)**

+Web proxy server host name or IP address when connecting using Direct Connect.

 **DestinationUrl (string)**

 The host name or IP address of the Remote Support server.
 This is applicable for Central Connect only.

 ## HpeSecureEraseReport

 `@odata.type: "#HpeSecureEraseReport.v1_1_0.HpeSecureEraseReport"`